flattr/browser-extension-auth-flow-demo/publisher-website/README.md

 	  "expiresAt": 1603885771
 	}

+`expiresAt` specifies when the payload expires as a unix timestamp.

 The JSON object is then base64 encoded to form the first part of the payload.

 #### 2. Signature